yaswant2403/cs225final_project/README.md

 ## Repo Structure
 Team Contract, Proposal & Weekly Logs can be found in `documents/`
-The Dataset is stored as text files are stored in `data/`
+The dataset & testing data is stored as text files are stored in `data/`
-The Tests are stored in `tests/`
+The tests are stored in `tests/`
-The source code files are stored in `src/`
+All source code files are stored in `src/`
 The entry point source files are stored in `entry/`

 ## Running code